Couples today are inundated with digital noise, making the tactile experience of a physical brochure a powerful differentiator.

 6. Duplex & Triplex Paper

 If you want your brochure to have significant weight, duplex or triplex paper is the answer.
-This involves bonding two or three layers of paper together to create an extremely thick card.

 7. Hand-Crafted Paper